What makes a good accountant?

 How SJD Accountancy can help

-At SJD Accountancy, we’re one of the UK’s largest specialist contractor accountants.
+SJD Accountancy is one of the UK’s largest specialist contractor accountants.
 We’ve been around since 1992 and have won multiple accountancy and customer service awards, so you know you’re in good hands.
 Whether you’re a seasoned contractor with years of experience, or you’re just testing the waters in your new career path, our dedicated accountants are happy to help.
-Simply call our dedicated advisors on 01442 330832 or visit our contact us page to get in touch.
-We look forward to hearing from you.
+Call us, we look forward to hearing from you.